Reikooters/YoutubeTitleForYvonne/README.md

 You can specify the Refresh Interval in seconds, as well as the output path and filename of the .txt file which will be written to.

-These are settings are stored in `YoutubeTitleForYvvone.exe.config` in the application's folder.
+These settings are stored in `YoutubeTitleForYvvone.exe.config` in the application's folder.

 ## Showing a text overlay on your stream using StreamLabs OBS